zulip/zulip-mobile/docs/architecture/realtime.md

   The code is in `eventActions.js` as `startEventPolling`, an action creator which takes the events finger as parameters.
-* That action creator is in turn invoked within the thunk action created by the nullary action creator `fetchInitialData` (in `fetchActions.js`), which does a number of other things but in particular first invokes `registerForEvents`, which is `/register` in the API binding.
+* That action creator is in turn invoked within the thunk action created by the nullary action creator `doInitialFetch` (in `fetchActions.js`), which does a number of other things but in particular first invokes `registerForEvents`, which is `/register` in the API binding.
-* That in turn is invoked by the thunk action created by `doInitialFetch`, in the same file.
 * Which is invoked by `AppDataFetcher`.
 This is a Redux-`connect`ed component that appears near the very top of the hierarchy in `ZulipMobile.js`.
 The component's one job is to listen for changes